w3f/polkadot-spec/README.md

 cd website
 npm i
-npm run build # or build_with_kaitai to also rebuild kaitai SVG files npm run serve
+npm run build # or build_with_kaitai to also rebuild kaitai SVG files npm run build_pdf # if you want to see the new PDFs version (if you edited the docs) npm run serve
 ```